Light-Pulse Atom Interferometric Test of Continuous Spontaneous Localization: Experiment Results

 \section{Experiment \& Results}

 In this section we describe the measurement protocol for multiple contrast measurements over different interferometry times $2T$.
 We use the observed loss in contrast to estimate an upper bound for $\lambda_\text{CSL}$ in equation \eqref{eq:fringes_alpha_scan}.
-For details of the experimental apparatus, see \cite{Hauth2013}.
+See fig.\,\ref{fig:gain-sketch} for a sketch and \cite{Hauth2013} for a more detailed description of the experimental apparatus.

 The atom interferometer is formed by driving stimulated Raman transitions between the two hyperfine ground states $F=1$ and $F=2$ of $^{87}$Rb by counter-propagating laser beams.
 The velocity difference between the two arms of interferometer is $v_1-v_2 \approx \SI{11e-3}{\meter\per\second}$.
 For a single measurement, a laser-cooled cloud of about $\num{e9}$ $^{87}$Rb atoms is launched upwards using moving molasses with a temperature of $\sim\SI{2}{\micro\kelvin}$ into a magnetically shielded interferometry tube.
 Atoms within a narrow velocity class along the $z$ direction corresponding to a vertical temperature of $\sim\SI{80}{nK}$ are selected by Doppler sensitive stimulated Raman transitions and the other atoms are removed from the sample by a blow-away laser pulse.
 After selecting atoms in the first-order magnetically insensitive $m_F=0$ states by employing a microwave pulse and another blow-away pulse, the remaining $\sim \num{2e7}$ atoms are interrogated by three consecutive laser pulses forming a Mach-Zehnder interferometer.